apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 The values for the properties can be specified as string values, or as variables to de-reference, when placed inside curly braces.

-It emits the underscore-separated JWT into the variable named
+It emits the dot-separated JWT into the variable named
     jwt_jwt

-There is no way to set the "issued at" (iat) time.
+There is no way to explicitly set the "issued at" (iat) time.
 The iat time automatically gets the value accurately indicating when the JWT is generated.

 **Generate a JWT using RS256**